spaceprofessor/aed-handout/HAAE-D02_Handout.md

 ![](figures/haae-d02_spaceflight_Seite_12.png)

 The SOI-concept is used to transfer the analytically unsolvable three-body problem (Sun, Earth, spacecraft) or even four-body problem (including also the Moon) into a two-body problem, considering that typically only the gravitation of one body is dominant.
-Therefore, only one body is the central body and the other one is the so-called disturbing body, which "disturbs" the spacecraft's motion.
+Therefore, only one body is the central body and all the other ones are so-called disturbing bodies, which "disturb" the spacecraft's motion.
 But when we are somewhere between the Earth and Sun, which body should we use as "the central body" and which one as the disturbing body?
 Or: when do we fly around the Earth and when do fly around the Sun?
 The SOI-concept is a practical (and still accurate) solution for this problem.
 The Earth has a SOI with a radius determined by eq.
 (12).
 Inside the SOI, we fly around the Earth, outside, around the Sun.
 Note that this definition is quite arbitrary, but that should not bother us here in this course (but in the course Computational Spaceflight Dynamics).
 If you want to know more about the SOI-concept, please have a look at https://en.wikipedia.org/wiki/Sphere_of_influence_(astrodynamics).

 ---

 ![](figures/haae-d02_spaceflight_Seite_13.png)

 I have calculated this image with the scientific software Mathematica to visualize the SOI-concept better.
 It shows the combined gravitational 2D-field of the Sun and an hypothetical very massive planet (with a mass of 0.001 solar masses, otherwise you would not see its tiny SOI).
 Look how simple the equation is that generates this image.
-Inside the small "funnel" you are in the SOI of the Earth, outside, you fly around the Sun.
+Inside the small "funnel" you are in the SOI of the planet, outside, you fly around the Sun.

 ---